Skip to content

 The atmospheric and authentic Grade II-listed building dates back to 1600.
 Built as a warehouse, it was converted to a grammar school in 1771 and closed in 1889.
 The Yorkshire Penny Bank occupied it 1898 until 1954.
 It became a museum in August 1972.

-Following reopening in May 2023, our opening exhibition ‘Criminal Coiners: Life and Death in Wild West Yorkshire’, tells the story of the notorious Cragg Vale Coiners.
-King” David Hartley’s grave lies in spitting distance from the Museum’s doors, amidst the atmospheric graveyard of St Thomas The Apostle.
+Following reopening in May 2023, we’ve welcomed over 4000 visitors to our exhibition ‘Criminal Coiners: Life and Death in Wild West Yorkshire‘, which tells the story of the notorious Cragg Vale Coiners.

 Welcoming the community

 Regular special events are held relating to its wide-ranging local history, including regular poetry events.
+See our Events page for what’s coming up.

 If you are looking to hire an event space, we are now taking bookings for The Old School Room and/or The Undercroft.